 With regard to academic honesty, understanding the culture of source management and attribution in academe is a process of learning and relearning, with increasing complexity over time.
 Our goal is to better distinguish between intentional plagiarism or cheating, and making mistakes.
-URI's Student Handbook, in particular Section 1.4 (http://www.uri.edu/judicial/ch1.html#4), provides guidelines concerning academic honesty in this regard.
+URI's Student Handbook (http://web.uri.edu/studentconduct/student-handbook/) provides guidelines concerning academic honesty in this regard.
 Additional assistance is available at the Writing Center and the Academic Enhancement Center.
 It may be useful to add a statement in your syllabi using the following language: